 Add to sterilised jars and fill right to the top and pop the lid on to create the seal.

-A good one to drink when you feel a cold coming as Rosellas are super high in vitamin C.
+A good one to drink when you feel a cold coming as Rosellas are super high in vitamin C. I love this mixed with lemon balm.
+Nathan loves this as an iced tea.

 Pop the calyxes in a dehydrator and dry until completely dry (around 4-6 hours depending on humidity).
 If you don’t have a dehydrator you can pop them in the oven at 40 degrees Celsius.